Miserlou/Karla/README.md

 _TL;DR: Players are given Personas and a Mission Assignment.
 Their advantages come not from statistics, but from the information which is only available to them._

-At the beginning of the campaign, each player chooses a Persona and is given a Mission Assignment.
+At the beginning of the campaign, each player chooses a **Persona** and is given a **Mission Assignment**.

 The Persona gives a description of the character to role play with, but will not affect the result of a players actions - ie, there are no "stats" in this game - though the Spy Master may provide the player with easier dice roll checks based on how well the player is integrating the Persona in the game world.

+Personas are just masks which allow players to enter the game world - they are still _themselves_.
+This means that they should make decisions based on what _they_ think they should do to achieve their objectives, **not what they think _their character would do_**.
+Similarily, during dialog with any other character, there is no need to say "I say..", they can simply say it as if it were a normal conversation.

 The Mission Assignment will contain private goals for that player, and any necessary information and inventory items to achieve that goal.